Democratic Society Party: Legislative period

 On 5 November 2007, inclusion of the demand for autonomy in the six Kurdish provinces in the party program.
 Prime Minister Recep Tayyip Erdoğan accused the DTP of heading down a dead-end street by attempting to show Kurdish people are a minority group in Turkey.

 On 11 November 2007, leader Nurettin Demirtaş called on political party leaders to convene a "democracy summit".
 Demirtaş noted his party has the will and initiative to stop bloodshed in the country.
 They acted as an intermediary in the release of the eight abducted soldiers.
 DTP members have been criticized after some party members met with PKK leaders when they went to northern Iraq to negotiate the release of Turkish soldiers.
 The DTP members did not sing Turkey's national anthem during the opening of a party conference.

 The Democratic Society Party claimed that the 10% threshold of the national vote required in order to be represented in the Grand Assembly was aimed at disqualifying it from the parliament.
-However, many other parties failed to cross this threshold in the 2002 election.
+However, multiple other parties failed to cross this threshold in the 2002 election.
 The Democratic Society Party decided to have its candidates run as Independents.
 On 13 May DTP announced that if they wanted to, they could lock up the elections by putting in five to ten thousand independent candidates.
 The next day in a statement, the Supreme Election Committee (Yüksek Seçim Kurulu (YSK)) responded to DTP's threat by stating that there was no issue and that they would simply use "larger envelopes".

 20 DTP affiliates running as independents were elected to the Grand National Assembly of Turkey: